-Step Indicative timeframe A. KVH notifies the relevant KVH regional coordinator and regional authority (where applicable) with details such as location and size the infestation.
-Within 48 hours B. Regional coordinator seeks landowner/occupier agreement to asset the site, arranges access etc. By end of week 1 C. Regional coordinator and regional authority (where applicable) assess the site and level of risk, and provide recommendation to KN Operations Manager (and to regional authority equivalent, where applicable).
+Step Indicative timeframe A. KVH notifies the relevant regional authority (where applicable) with details such as location and size of the infestation.
+Within 1 week В. Regional authority and/or KVH seeks landowner/occupier agreement to assess the site, arranges access etc. By end of week 2 C. Regional authority (where applicable) and/or KVH assess the site and level of risk and provide recommendation to KVH Operations Manager (and to regional authority equivalent, where applicable).
 Where access is denied an Authorised Person is to accompany.
-By end of week 2 D. KVH and regional authority (where applicable) to discuss and agree level of risk and priority, and add to work plan (or joint work-programme, where applicable) accordingly. (timeframes for subsequent control to [Note: This may include going back to the landowner to seek volunta control (in particular for small infestations), or to seek a landowner contribution to control costs (where applicable)] reflect agreed priority).
+By end of week 4 D. KVH and regional authority (where applicable) to discuss and agree level of risk and priority and add to work plan (or joint work-programme, where applicable) accordingly.
+By end of week 6 (timeframes for subsequent control to [Note: This may include going back to the landowner to seek voluntary control (in particular for small infestations), or to seek a landowner contribution to control costs (where applicable)] reflect agreed priority).

-Where applicable - refers to where KVH and a regional authority have established an agreement (e.g., MOU) to collaborate where their interests in wild kiwifruit control align
+Where applicable\ - refers to where KVH and a regional authority have established an agreement (e.g., MOU) to collaborate where their interests in wild kiwifruit control align